Breakfast, the best way to start your day

 Break away from the box

 - Sauteed greens, like kale, collards, or cabbage, with mushrooms, red onion and pine nuts sauteed in coconut oil is a fabulous veggie-rich start to the day.
-Add protein, either lentils, a chicken breast, or some eggs and some sauerkraut for a delicious start to the day.
+Add protein, either lentils, a chicken breast, or a couple of eggs, and a tablespoon of sauerkraut for a delicious start to the day.

 - Many people who don't like to eat breakfast find that smoothies can be a good way to start their day.
 Either by having a smoothie bowl 0r one of these superfood smoothies.